boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    deployments, where at the domain boundaries service prefixes are reflected with next-hop self, and new label is dynamically allocated, as visible in {{figure-mpls-10b-hand-off}} (e.g., labels A, A', and A" for the first depicted slice).
-Therefore, for any slice-specific per-hop behavior at the provider network edge, the PE must be able to determine which label represents which slice.
+Therefore, for any slice-specific per-hop behavior at the provider network edge, the PE needs to determine which label represents which slice.
 In the BGP control plane, when exchanging service prefixes over attachment circuit, each slice might be represented by a unique BGP community, so tracking label assignment to the slice is possible.
 For example, in